ELIGIBILITY & SELECTION

-AFI provides mentorship, a unique deferred contract with the Screen Actors Guild, production equipment, production insurance, potential for production-related discounts with local vendors and distribution opportunities for the completed project.
-AFI also provides access to the network of working DWW Alumnae.
+AFI provides mentorship, a unique contract with the Screen Actors Guild, production equipment, production insurance, potential for production-related discounts with local vendors and distribution opportunities for the completed project.
+AFI also provides access to the network of DWW Alumnae.

 Applicants must have a minimum of three years professional experience working in the arts.
 This experience may not include credits earned within an academic program.
 Please note that applicants with professional credits as narrative directors — defined as a directing credit on a nationally broadcast or nationally distributed narrative non-documentary feature film or television program — are not eligible to apply.

 - Applications are evaluated by the DWW staff and teams of alumnae; approximately 30% are put forward to the second tier.